FrankThonig/TestCase.Selenium.Grid/README.md

 The test method `testSearchForSearchTermAndCountOccurencesInResults` manages the realization of the test sequence.

-First it takes care of starting the browser.
+First, it takes care of starting the browser.
 For this purpose, an instance of a `WebDriver` implementation is retrieved.

 ```
 _WebDriverManager.set(